On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

-\begin{enumerate} \item Figure \ref{ExamResEmb}(a) presents an arrangement $\A$ with three lines and a conic tangent to one of the lines, and Figure \ref{ExamResEmb}(b) presents the restricted arrangement $\A_{H_1}$.
+As before, we illustrate the result of this proposition by some examples before proving it. \begin{example} {\rm \begin{enumerate} \item Figure \ref{ExamResEmb}(a) presents a CL arrangement $\A$ consisting of three lines and a conic tangent to one of the lines, and Figure \ref{ExamResEmb}(b) presents the restricted arrangement $\A_{H_1}$.
 By Proposition \ref{prsL0semigrp}, $\LL_0(\A)$ is indeed a semigroup.
 The faces of $\A_{H_1}$ are denoted by $x_1,\dots,x_5$ and their corresponding faces in $\A$ are denoted by $f_1,\ldots,f_5$.
-Let $H = H_1$.
-Then, the corresponding LRBs are: